dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-2-enable-fusion.md

 And I can finally say: I don’t just talk about the cloud operating model all day…
 I’m actually running it at home.

 Now this was fun!
-Thank you for readin, feel free to comment below.
+Thank you for reading, feel free to comment below.